-Using the algorithm described in § 2.3, three main results concerning particles and small porosities clusters are obtained (Figure 5):
+Using the algorithm described in § 2.3, three main results concerning particles and small porosities clusters are obtained (Fig. 5):

-- (1) First, for clusters containing both particles and porosities, the larger the cluster (i.e. the particles), the larger the porosities inside (Figure 5b). - (2) Second, the larger the cluster, the higher the probability that it contains a porosity.
-When considering porosities larger than $4 \mu m$ (mean position of the peak in the 3D porosities size distribution in 2050-T8 and 7050-T7451 plates) the probability is larger than 50% for clusters larger than 20 μ m, and reaches almost 100% for clusters larger than 35 μ m.
-The probability is slightly higher in 2050 plate compared to 7050 plate (Figure 5a). - (3) Third, the larger the porosity, the higher the probability that it lies in a cluster.
-When considering particles larger than $15 \,\mu\text{m}$ (three times the critical size for fatigue initiation reported in the literature [7,25]) the probability is larger than 50% for porosities larger than $6 \,\mu\text{m}$, and is almost 100% for those larger than $10 \,\mu\text{m}$.
+- 1. First, for clusters containing both particles and porosities, the larger the cluster (i.e. the particles), the larger the porosities inside (Figure 5b). - 2.
+Second, the larger the cluster, the higher the probability that it contains a porosity.
+When considering porosities larger than $4 \,\mu m$ (mean position of the peak in the 3D porosities size distribution in 2050-T8 and 7050-T7451 plates) the probability is larger than 50% for clusters larger than 20 $\mu m$ , and reaches almost 100% for clusters larger than 35 $\mu m$ .
+The probability is slightly higher in 2050 plate compared to 7050 plate (Figure 5a).

+3. Third, the larger the porosity, the higher the probability that it lies in a cluster.
+When considering particles larger than 15 $\mu$ m (three times the critical size for fatigue initiation reported in the literature (7; 25)) the probability is larger than 50% for porosities larger than 6 $\mu$ m, and is almost 100% for those larger than 10 $\mu$ m.
 The results are very similar in both alloys (Figure 5c).

-In this analysis, it is shown that large particles are most of the time in contact with porosity.
-This point will be discussed later, since the larger particles are more likely to initiate fatigue cracks in the studied plates as well as in similar aluminium alloys [25,26].
+In this analysis, it is shown that large particles are most of the time in contact with a porosity.
+This point will be discussed later, since the larger particles are more likely to initiate fatigue cracks in the studied plates as well as in similar aluminium alloys (25; 26).